Jentuuh/Jentuuh/README.md

 - 🌲 At the moment I'm focussing on expanding my knowledge in algorithms and datastructures, besides my studies of course 😎
 - 🏢 I’m looking for an internship to further develop my skills
 - 👨‍🎓 2020-2021 Goals: Finish bachelor's degree + filling up my portfolio
-- 🌟 More about me: Besides computer science, I'm also particularly interested in physics and art (mainly music, movies, photography, videography and video games) (not a nerd though 😎)
+- 🌟 More about me: Besides computer science, I'm also particularly interested in physics and art (mainly music, movies, photography, videography and video games)😎

 ### You can also find me on: